github-education-resources/guide/guide.md

 **Your students need to sign up for GitHub before you can grant them access to your Organization.**

 You have a couple options for how to organize the repositories for your students.
+You can use [`create_repos`][create-repos] action of our [teachers_pet][teachers-pet] tool, or do the following steps manually.

 #### Individual projects